 Air in the aircraft is filtered and sterile 99.97%

-The main question nowadays, when a global virus appears, is whether we can fly safely or whether there is a high chance of becoming infected while on board?
+The main question nowadays, at the time of the emergence of a global virus, is whether we can fly safely or whether there is a high chance of becoming infected while on board?
 With flights between China and the rest of the world, many have turned their attention to the aircraft cabin, especially the air that passengers breathe, sometimes even up to 17-18 hours (on intercontinental flights).

-IATA, the international association that brings together over 300 airlines from all over the world, confirms that in fact, the air on board is very clean.
+IATA, the international association that brings together more than 300 airlines from around the world, confirms that, in reality, the air on board is very clean.
 There is two EASA studies from 2017.
 These documents claim that the air in the cabin is qualitatively similar or even better than that normally found in indoor environments, such as offices, schools and homes.

-Air in the aircraft is sterile 99.97%.
+The air in airplanes is 99.97% sterile.
 Aircraft, especially the latest generation, have efficient and modern filters, called HEPA (high-efficiency particulate air).
-These are identical to those of hospitals and therefore manage to capture and block up to 99,97% of the microbes - bacteria and viruses - present (IATA estimates).
+They are identical to those of hospitals and therefore manage to capture and block up to 99,97% of the microbes - bacteria and viruses - present (figures estimated by IATA).
 Including Airbus A320 and Wizz Air aircraft Boeing 737 Blue Air with HEPA filter.

 A percentage that some companies confirm on board their aircraft amounts to 99,999%, thus stopping small viruses of even 0,01 microns in diameter, while the size of the coronavirus is between 0,08 and 0,16 microns.

 Aircraft cleaning and sanitation

 It is important to understand that air filters in aircraft are capable of dealing with very small particles.
 It is wrong to assume that airplanes are a place where viruses spread freely and without restriction.